wooden spoon filled with spirulina on top pile of spirulina powder

 This free-floating cyanobacteria lives in colonies and occurs naturally in tropical and subtropical lakes.
 It can also be found in soil, marshes, freshwater, brackish water, seawater, and thermal springs where the water’s pH is high.
 Spirulina is native to Africa, Asia, and South America.

 Spirulina can also be cultivated in open-channel raceway ponds or man-made tanks.
-Tanks eliminate the risk of the alga taking in potential toxins and chemicals from the water.
+Tanks help reduce the alga's exposure to potential contaminants in the water.

 Why Are People Eating Microalgae?

-Spirulina is one of the world’s most popular supplements because it is a superfood powerhouse.
-This tiny organism is loaded with nutrients and antioxidants that can benefit overall health.
-It is also a complete protein which means it contains all essential amino acids.
+Spirulina is one of the world’s most popular supplements because it is a nutrient-dense superfood.
+This tiny organism is loaded with nutrients and antioxidants.
+It is also a complete protein, which means it contains all essential amino acids.

 Once dried and powderized, Spirulina is added to healthy drinks and smoothies, and can be sprinkled directly on top of salad or incorporated into cooked meals.

-Most nutritional experts argue Spirulina is one of the most nutrient-dense foods available.
-Its rich nutritional profile is what makes spirulina supplements essential for good health.
+Many nutritional experts consider Spirulina to be one of the most nutrient-dense foods available.
+Its rich nutritional profile is what makes spirulina a popular addition to a healthy diet.

 • Is a complete protein containing all essential amino acids.

-• Packed with brain-healthy omega-3 and omega-6 fatty acids.
+• A source of omega-3 and omega-6 fatty acids.

 • Contains the minerals copper, iron, manganese, magnesium, sodium, potassium, zinc, phosphorus, calcium, and selenium.